humansconf/humansconf.org/venue-and-date.md

 permalink: /venue-and-date
 ---

-The conference has the venue booked exclusively, which will help us create a comfortable retreat-like atmosphere.
+The venue is surrounded by beautiful nature, and can host up to 90 participants.
+The conference has the venue booked exclusively for the duration of #humansconf, which allows for a great atmosphere of exchange, as everyone at the venue will be a participant.
+Plus, the fact that the venue is a hotel, means there’s no additional travel between venue and accommodation needed, but we all can focus on the conference without having to split up in the evenings.
+We just stay where we are and use the space of the venue for whatever we like.

 ## Date